Types of Rural Marketing

 Types of Rural Marketing Types of Rural Marketing

-Hence, rural marketing strategies adopted by companies vary.
+Hence, the rural marketing strategies adopted by companies vary.
 Also, each company customized rural marketing strategies according to the needs, preferences, and expectations of targeted customers.
 We can discuss different types of rural marketing based on products offered and strategies implemented by various companies.

 Classification of Rural Marketing